 COVID-19 Exposure Reporting & Notifications

-- Students and employees who have tested positive for COVID-19, recently been in close contact with someone who has tested positive for COVID-19, or recently traveled out of the State of Florida should complete the COVID-19 Exposure Reporting Form
+- They have recently been in close contact with someone who has tested positive for COVID-19

 - Individuals who are at-risk for exposure based on reported exposures will be notified by the College